Blood Pressure Clinic

 New Jersey SHARES is an energy and utility assistance safety net for households in an emergency or crisis situation who are not eligible for other forms of assistance.

 NJSave is an online application to help low-income seniors and individuals with disabilities save money on Medicare premiums, prescription costs, and other living expenses.
-To learn more about the application, view instructions for the application or to watch a video tutorial on how to apply, visit the NJSave website.
-Read a press release from Morris County (PDF) about the program.
+To learn more about the application, view instructions for the application, or watch a video tutorial on how to apply, visit the NJSave website.

 Whether struggling with a personal challenge or recovering from a natural disaster, NJ 2-1-1 provides connections to services that often mean the difference between hope and despair.
 2-1-1 is a database of resources to help residents in need.